Disadvantages of AI in Business: Risks You Should Know

 Getting AI to work requires extensive customization, modifying existing code, moving data, and re-engineering how things operate.
 These complex integration challenges make AI rollouts longer, harder, and more expensive within an organization.

-Ongoing Maintenance & Updates
+Ongoing Maintenance and Updates

 Implementing AI is not a one-time thing — it requires continuous effort.
 As AI models age, they become less accurate due to changes and shifts in data.